TomBebbington/tombebbington.github.io/_posts/2016-03-25-data-structures.markdown

 layout: post
 category: computing
 tags: CS3.2
+summary: Data structures store data in an organised yet accessible format, lending themselved to different contexts.
 ---

-A **data structure** is a way of storing data in an organised but accessible foramt, and typically different data structures lend themselves to different contexts.
+A **data structure** is a way of storing data in an organised but accessible format, and typically different data structures lend themselves to different contexts.

 An **abstract data type** is a purely conceptual model of how this data is stored and operations that be done on them.